-Michael Caskey (aka Bunny Patootie) hails from rural Southwestern Michigan.
-He has performed with artists as diverse as Chuck Mangione, Koko Taylor, Toni Tenille, Danilo Perez, Marvin Hamlisch, Howard Levy, John Sinclair, Grazyna Auguscik, Patricia Barber, Oh My God, Goran Ivanovic, (Grammy nominated) Heritage Blues Orchestra, Striding Lion Theatre Company, Hood Smoke, Leslie Hunt, Ron Perillo, and most recently Davy Knowles.
-As a member of Eastern Blok, a pan-cultural Chicago-based ensemble, Michael has presented concerts and masterclasses at numerous educational institutions such as Princeton, Cornell, Carnegie Mellon, and University of Michigan among others.
+Michael Caskey (aka Bunny Patootie) writes original music for Lucky Plush Productions.
+Originally from rural Southwestern Michigan, Michael has performed with artists as diverse as Chuck Mangione, Koko Taylor, Toni Tenille, Danilo Perez, Marvin Hamlisch, Howard Levy, John Sinclair, Grazyna Auguscik, Patricia Barber, Oh My God, Goran Ivanovic, (Grammy nominated) Heritage Blues Orchestra, Striding Lion Theatre Company, Davy Knowles, Laith Al-Saadi, Leslie Hunt and Ron Perillo.
+As a member of Eastern Blok, a pan-cultural Chicago-based ensemble, Michael has presented concerts and masterclasses at Princeton, Cornell, Carnegie Mellon, and University of Michigan among others.
 A DownBeat jazz magazine award winner and five-time Detroit Music Award recipient, Michael has performed for audiences all over the world.
-He has also provided original music and sound design for Chicago dance companies Lucky Plush Productions, Hedwig Dances, Zephyr Dance, Same Planet Different World, Peter Carpenter and members of Mad Shak.
+He has also provided original music and sound design for Chicago dance companies like Hedwig Dances, Zephyr Dance, Same Planet Different World, Peter Carpenter, Onye Ozuzu and members of Mad Shak in addition to co-composing music for the independent feature length film, "The Other One."
 Michael is the Music Services Coordinator at the Dance Department of Columbia College where he also teaches "Music and Rhythm for Dancers."

 Bradford Chapin is a sound designer and engineer from Grayslake, Illinois.
 Chicago sound design credits include Pocatello (Griffin Theatre Company) Cymbeline (The Waking Theatre), Your Problem with Men (Teatro Luna), Seven Doors (Premiere Theatre), and Arrangements (Pavement Group).
 He has worked as a sound engineer for American Players Theatre, California Shakespeare Theater, Theatreworks, Utah Shakespearean Festival, and Krannert Center for the Performing Arts where he helped create A History (Bebe Miller Company), Stardust (David Rousseve/REALITY), and WOLF (Deke Weaver).
 Bradford holds an MFA in Sound Design and Technology from the University of Illinois at Urbana-Champaign.